fmugianesi/CHROMATIC/README.md

 ## ChIP-seq data pre-processing

+To use the following scripts, ChIP-seq tracks of factors must be named as indicated in steps no.1 and no.2.
+Examples of *name-of-the-factor*: CTCF, Suz12.
+Examples of *name-of-the-study*: Bonev17, Kloet16.
+When we say that the name of a file is '(name-of-the-factor)_(name-of-the-study).bedgraph', it can be 'CTCF_Bonev17.bedgraph' or 'Suz12_Kloet16.bedgraph'.
+This scripts are designed to use a ChIP-seq control.
+The "study" identifies the ChIP-seq tracks that can be normalized with the same control.
+For example, in our application case, the control for CTCF is 'Input_Bonev17.bedgraph' and the one for SUZ12 is 'Input_Kloet16.bedgraph'.
+In the case that you want to use another file name format, you need to modify the scripts to still normalize the ChIP-seq tracks with the correct input.

 ### 1. Transform the ChIP-seq peaks .bed file into .npy array
 Use the script '01_ChIpseq_peaks_fromBed_toNpy.py' contained in the subfolder './code/0_ChIPseq_prepro/' to generate .npy arrays from the .bed files of ChIP-seq peaks locations.
 The input is a .bed file, one for each factor you study.
 See the input I used in the application in NPCs in the subfolder './data/NPC/ChIPseq/ChIPseq_peaks/bed/', where the format of the name of files is '(name-of-the-factor)_peaks_ucsc.bed'.